A SHOT-BY-SHOT ANALYSIS

 Nabokov often speaks of the writer as being an enchanter.
 While his Humbert is one of the enchanted.
 In book and screenplay, the play is The Enchanted Hunters, echoing the hotel at which Humbert and Lolita stayed.
 Kubrick switches it around so that in the movie the play is The Hunted Enchanters.

 Nabokov's description of the play in the book has been abandoned.
 Lolita has no name in it.
 All we know is a satyr removes his horns and she and Semiramis lead him to the Dark Kingdom.

 Semiramis, daughter of a fish-goddess, an ancient queen, some believed of Babylon, is a shadowy individual who has been represented as lustful, and an alchemist with a knowledge of plants.

-She appeared in The Divine Comedy as one condemend to hell for her lust.
-The wife of Ninus, she married her son after his death.
+She appeared in The Divine Comedy as one condemned to hell for her lust.
+The wife of Ninus, after his death she married her son.